 Students who exceed these time limits will be charged out-of-state tuition to compensate for this lack of state support.
 In the rare cases where a doctoral student requires more time to complete the degree, he/she can apply to the Department of Biology for funding to cover the out-of-state tuition penalty.
-These requests will be reviewed by the Graduate Program Committee and Graduate Advisor.
+These requests will be reviewed by the Graduate Program Committee and Associate head for graduate programs.